Labor & Employment Law

 - Who assigns the work

-No one factor is entirely determinative and each case will depend on its own facts; however, if the evidence strongly weighs in favor of direct control over the worker, it is probably an employee relationship.
+No one factor is entirely determinative and each case depends on its own facts.
+However, if the evidence strongly weighs in favor of direct control over the worker, it is probably an employee relationship.

-Just because you signed an agreement labeling yourself as an independent contractor is not conclusive proof that you are an independent contractor.
+No. Just because you signed an agreement labeling yourself as an independent contractor is not conclusive proof that you are one.
 These agreements are just one factor in the analysis.
-If you have any doubts about the validity of your independent contractor agreement, or feel an employer is affecting your ability to independently conduct business, please get advice from an experienced employment attorney at Sass Law Firm to review your agreement and your current employment situation.
-Knowing your rights is important!